Pregnancy Care 5 min read

 • Third Trimester: Add 450 calories daily

-4. Monitor Your Progress: Regularly track your weight and discuss any concerns with your healthcare provider, but avoid obsessing over the numbers.
+4. Track your progress: Weigh yourself regularly and discuss any concerns with your provider, but avoid obsessing over the numbers.

 Red Flags to Watch For